-Applicants must be the son or daughter of an active-duty sworn law enforcement officer employed by the Huntsville Police Department or the Madison County Sheriff’s Office.
+Applicants must be the son or daughter of an active-duty sworn law enforcement officer employed by the Huntsville, Madison, Decatur or Athens Police Departments or the Madison or Morgan County Sheriff’s Offices.

 Scholarships will be awarded only to those applicants that have enrolled for at least 9 hours of classes per term in an accredited community college, junior college, college or university.
 Applicants may be high school seniors or students who are already attending an institution of higher learning.
 Applications will be accepted prior to a student’s actual enrollment but to be awarded the scholarship an applicant must be enrolled.

 Applicants must submit a written essay (typed and in English) of no more than 2,000 words (no minimum) that expresses the applicant’s experiences growing up as a child of a law enforcement officer and how those experiences affected them.

 Applications must be accompanied by a completed “cover page” which may be found on Cops’ Kids’ website: copskids.com